brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: std
 ::: addu
-[1]{.pnum} The `extract` function template may be used to extract a value out of a reflection when the type is known.
+[1]{.pnum} The `extract` function template may be used to extract a value out of a reflection when its type is known.

 [#]{.pnum} The following are defined for exposition only to aid in the specification of `extract`:
 ```cpp